 Storing cooked and uncooked grains

 Uncooked: Most variations of uncooked grains have an indefinite shelf life.
-Brown rice is the exception due to its greater content of oil.
+Brown rice is the exception due to its greater content of the oil.
 In a pantry, brown rice can last 3 to 6 months.
 In the refrigerator, from 6 to 12 months, and in the freezer, up to 12 to 18 months.
-To get the maximum shelf life, rice should be stored in a cool dry place after the package is opened.
+To get the maximum shelf life, the rice should be stored in a cool dry place after the package is opened.
 Place the grains in an air-tight container or heavy-duty freezer bag.

 Cooked Rice: All variations of grains can be stored in the refrigerator from 4 to 6 days, and in the freezer for 6 months.